 Google develops AI algorithm 'DreamerV3,' 'the first AI that can mine diamonds in Minecraft without human data'

-A research team at Google DeepMind has announced that it has developed an AI algorithm called 'DreamerV3' that can mine diamonds in the popular game software 'Minecraft'.
-The developer says that it is superior in that it can obtain specific knowledge from the surrounding environment and apply that knowledge.
+A research team at Google DeepMind has announced that it has developed an AI algorithm called 'DreamerV3' that can even mine diamonds in the popular game 'Minecraft.'
+The developer says that it excels in that it can gain specific knowledge from its surroundings and apply that knowledge.

 Mastering diverse control tasks through world models | Nature